 If you’re thinking of trying a fast, Ramadan is a very good time to do it.
 But what are the rules?
 How many hours should you be abstaining from food?
 Are you still allowed tea and coffee?
 Should you try intermittent fasting or a fasting-mimicking diet or something like the 5:2?
 Or should you dive straight in with a prolonged fast?

 Which one best suits your goals?
 Are you looking for weight loss, better skin, improved sleep?
 And are you aware of the negative side effects that can affect certain people, because we are all different?

 Research on the subject of fasting is still not very advanced and much of what there is has been carried out on small sample groups or on animals, so there isn’t much to support, or negate, the claims made by some of these diets.
 So before you do anything else, seek independent advice from your doctor or a nutrition professional.

-We asked three experts – two of whom fast regularly for the benefits – what you need to know.
+We asked three experts – two of whom fast regularly for the benefits – what you need to know right now.

 Is fasting actually good for you?

 Dr Nasr Al Jafari is a functional medicine practitioner and family medicine consultant at DNA Health Center in Dubai, as well as a member of the Livehealthy expert panel.
-He has incorporated regular fasting into his diet.
+He incorporates regular fasting into his diet.